JanLahmann/RasQberry-Two/content/3d-model/hardware-assembly-guide.md

 - R2M7.6Floor-Tile6.stl

 The floor comes in 6 different pieces, each piece is marked with a number that can be found on the reverse side.
 The pieces need to be arranged in the following configuration:
-5   6
-3   4
-1   2

-When assembled in the right order, it should look like this:

 ![Screenshot 2024-11-28 at 10 51 24](https://github.com/user-attachments/assets/dbd30a22-870e-4f48-8d59-e477a6b30c14)